-- Provide your tax account number and contact information, and the number of months you wish to participate in a payment plan via email to firstname.lastname@example.org.
+- Provide your tax account number and contact information, and the tax year the number of months (6 or 12 months) you wish to participate in a payment plan via email to firstname.lastname@example.org.

 - Follow the instructions as indicated at the bottom of the agreement.

-- ENS will contact you with details.
+- ENS will reach out to you with a welcome package.
 All payments must be sent to ENS.
 Monthly payments sent to King County Treasury will not be accepted and will be returned to you.

-- Upon completion of the payment agreement, ENS will send the payment for your first-half taxes to Treasury for processing.
+- Upon completion of the payment agreement, ENS will send the payment to Treasury for processing.

 - The accounts will appear unpaid until all payments are received by ENS and forward to Treasury.

 - If you have a mortgage on the property, be certain to contact them and tell them of the payment plan agreement established with the county.

 King County Treasury Operations, King Street Center, 201 S. Jackson St, Suite 710, Seattle, WA 98104